I2Tunimib/I2T-docs/docs/frontend/components.md

 React builds user interfaces with the composition of multiple components, they are essentialy the building blocks of any React application.
 A component is a class or a function that takes input properties, if necessary, and returns a React element that describes how a section of the UI should appear.
-Think about a simple button element.
-A Button component can be built as a function which takes as input the label of the button and a click handler, and the result is an HTML button element with attached an event handler for the click event.
+For example, if we consider a simple button element, a Button component can be built as a function which takes as input the label of the button and a click handler, and the result is an HTML button element with attached an event handler for the click event.